grosmar/hexMachina-TicTacToe-MultiModule/README.md

 Modular TicTacToe example written in Haxe using [hexMachina](http://hexmachina.org) framework.
 This is just a simple example how a simple game like tic-tac-toe can made modular and extendable, and also a showcase of the possibilities of describing components in DSL.

+#Demo
+You can try the game here: https://grosmar.github.io/hexMachina-TicTacToe/bin/index.html

 #Install
 1. Clone repository
 2. Execute `haxelib install build.hxml`